Keeper-Security/Commander/src/README.md

 * r (rotate): rotates the password field of a specified Keeper record.
 The new password generated is by default set to a very strong 64-byte ASCII-based string.
 The previous password is also backed up and stored as a custom field in the record, saved with the timestamp of the change.

-* b (batch): search across all record data and rotate the password for matching records.
+* b (batch rotate): search across all record data and rotate the password for matching records.

 ### Help

-If you need assistance, email our dev ops team at ops@keepersecurity.com.
+If you need help, found a bug, or you're interesting in contributing, email us at ops@keepersecurity.com.